 For example, following the onset of the COVID-19 pandemic, the

 Keep in mind that large crashes can be followed by large recoveries, and historical data supports that claim.
 Between the bottom of the COVID-19 crash in March 2020 and the subsequent January 2022 peak, the stock market climbed more than 100%.
-Following the 2022 low point on September 30, stocks rallied nearly 15%.
+Following the 2022 market decline, the

 If you are retired, you may want to remain more conservatively invested.
 It may fit your interests to invest for your short-term income needs in stable assets, such as cash, fixed income and shares of established companies with a track record for paying dividends.
 Understanding volatility can help give you the confidence to navigate future swings in the market.